Bhargavi84/yoga-emporium/README.md

             * All Products :- when clicked, collapse to - by category, by price, by rating and all products, works as expected
             * Clothing :- when clicked, collapse to Activewear, Pants, Shirts and All clothing, works as expected.
             * Clothing :- when clicked, collapse to Mats -Blocks, Antiques-Idols and others, works as expected.
-            * Special Offers :- when clicked, collapse to New arrvals, Deals, Clearance and all special, works as expected.
+            * Special Offers :- when clicked, collapse to New arrivals, Deals, Clearance and all special, works as expected.
             * News Menu :- when clicked, it route to new page.
             * Bag Menu
             * Footer :-The footer is relative and transparent background visible on Home page.
 It consists of four social links.
 When clicked on social links it opens in a new tab of respective social link, works as expected.
             * Search button :-Tried and tested by giving input Product name category name and Descriptions when typed non existing Products it displays as "0 results found".
-Clicking on the Search button without entering any value - Error alert "You didnt enter any search criteria" is Popped up, prompting users to enter a value, works as expected.
+Clicking on the Search button without entering any value - Error alert "You didn't enter any search criteria" is Popped up, prompting users to enter a value, works as expected.
             * Shop Now button on screen :- when clicked route to products page, works as expected.
             * Bag Menu :- when clicked route to users bag and displays product which is added.
 Or just an empty bag information.works as expected.

         * #### Profile Page
             * Clicking on the navigation bar's Profile link has been routed to the user's profile page, works as expected.
-            * Clicking on Profile page, Dafault delivery information and order history is displayed.
+            * Clicking on Profile page, Default delivery information and order history is displayed.
-                * Update Information button :- Updates information after entering the order form and success alert pops up and stays in the same page.works as expected.
+                * Update Information button :- Updates information after entering the order form and success alert pops up and stays in the same page, works as expected.

         * #### Logout page
             * Clicking on the navigation bar's logout  link has been route to the logout confirmation page.